Steak Salad Focaccia Pizza |

 and begin layering on your toppings, starting with the cheese.
 The salad greens and the meat/mushrooms won't be going on the pizzas until they've (the pizzas) come off the grill.

-Hubbs put the pizzas on the grill, in the center of the rack, with only the side burners on low and the lid closed. (indirect heat) You don't want to place these directly over a flame or heating element, because the breads are already cooked and you don't want them to burn.
+Hubbs put the pizzas on the grill, in the center of the rack, with only the side burners on low and the lid closed. (indirect heat) You don't want to place these directly over a flame or heating element, because the flatbreads are already cooked and you don't want them to burn.
 If you don't have a grill, just pop them in an oven at 400 degrees for about 5-8 minutes.
 All you're really looking for is to have the cheese melt, the crust to get a little crispy and the veggies to warm through a little.

-I sliced the mushrooms and steak on an angle for presentation purposes, but you could always cut them into easier to eat, bite sized pieces if you prefer.
+I sliced the mushrooms and steak on an angle for presentation purposes, but you could always cut them into easier to eat, bite-sized pieces if you prefer.
 (I'll probably do it that way from now on because I'd rather not use a knife and fork to eat my pizza)

-Then, just pile on the greens, meat, mushrooms or a combination of both (if you're not strictly vegetarian) and cut each pizza into fourths, sixths or even eighths.
+Then, just pile on the greens, meat, mushrooms, or a combination of both (if you're not strictly vegetarian) and cut each pizza into fourths, sixths, or even eighths.
 The smaller slices would make a great little pass-around for a dinner party or cookout.
-I serve the dressing on the side, so that nothing gets soggy.
+I serve the dressing on the side so that nothing gets soggy.

 The Buttermilk Herb Dressing is loosely based on a dressing that was made regionally famous at a restaurant in Middlebury Vermont, called Fire And Ice.
 You can find the recipe HERE.

-It's not your typical ranch style dressing.
+It's not your typical ranch-style dressing.
 It has a sweet, tangy twist to it that's seriously 100 times better than any ranch dressing I've ever had and it was perfect with these pizzas.

 Enjoy!!